GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.67.09

+Added option `maxevents <Number>` to `gam report <ActivityApplictionName>` that limits the number of events displayed for each activity; the default is 0, no limit.
+Setting options `maxactivities 1 maxevents 1 maxresults 1` can be used to as efficiently as possible show the most recent activity/event; this can be useful when reporting drive activity for individual drive files.

 ### 6.67.08

 Added optional argument `charset <Charset>` to `emlfile <FileName>` in `gam <UserTypeEntity> draft|import|insert message`;